How do I book a ticket

 Will I be charged a booking fee?

-All ticket sales through Eventim are subject to a service charge and a possible handling charge; these amounts are set in relation to the ticket price.
-Ticket sales via the York Barbican Box Office are also subject to a service charge.
+All ticket sales through Ticketmaster are subject to a service charge and a possible handling charge; these amounts are set in relation to the ticket price.
+Ticket sales via the York Barbican Ticket Office are also subject to a service charge.

 Can I Park?